russross/codegrinder/README.md

 ### Configure CodeGrinder

-Next, configure CodeGrinder:

-    sudo mkdir /etc/codegrinder
-    sudo chown $USER.$USER /etc/codegrinder

-Create a config file that is customized for your installation.
-It should be saved as `/etc/codegrinder/config.json` and its contents depend on what role this node will take.
+Next, create a config file that is customized for your installation.
+It should be saved as `~/codegrinder/config.json` and its contents depend on what role this node will take.
 All nodes should contain the following: